CesiumGS/3d-tiles/Styling/README.md

 ```

 Non-visual properties of a feature can be defined using the `meta` property.

-For example, to set a `description` meta property to a string containing the feature name:
+For example, the following sets a `description` meta property to a string containing the feature name:
 ```json
 {
     "meta" : {